hipeac/hipeac/README.md

 Style guide
 -----------

 Tab size is 4 spaces.
 Max line length is 120.
-You should run `black` before committing any change.
+You should run `flake8` and `black` before committing any change.

+    $ flake8 hipeac
     $ black hipeac